 Do you soak and dehydrate your nuts and seeds before you eat them?
 If not, you really should be, and here's why: a little thing called phytic acid.

-In addition to blocking phosphorus availability, the snowflake "arms” of the phytic acid molecule readily bind with other minerals such as calcium, magnesium, iron and zinc, making them unavailable as well.
+In addition to blocking phosphorus availability, phytic acid also binds to other minerals including iron, calcium, magnesium, manganese and zinc, making them unavailable as well.
+Studies have shown that phytic acid inhibits the absorption of iron, zinc calcium, magnesium and manganese.

-Phytic acid not only grabs on to or chelates important minerals, but it also inhibits enzymes that we need to digest our food, including pepsin, which is needed for the breakdown of protein, and amylase, which is needed for the breakdown of starch into sugar.
-Trypsin, needed for protein digestion in the small intestine, is also inhibited by phytic acid.
+Phytic acid not reduces the availability of minerals in food, but it also inhibits enzymes that we need to digest our food, including pepsin, which is needed for the breakdown of protein, amylase, which is needed for the breakdown of starch into sugar and trypsin, needed for protein digestion in the small intestine.

 The detrimental health effects of phytic acid have been known for many years.
 As early as 1949 experiments showed that consumption of high phytate cereal grains interfered with bone growth and interrupted vitamin D metabolism.
 High levels of phytic acid in the context of a diet low in calcium and vitamin D resulted in rickets and a severe lack of bone formation.
 It has also been shown that excessive phytic acid consumption decreases vitamin D stores.

 Phytase is the enzyme that neutralizes phytic acid and liberates the phosphorus.
 This enzyme co-exists in plant foods that contain phytic acid.
 Unfortunately, most humans do not produce enough phytase to safely consume large amounts of high phytate foods on a regular basis.
-However, the probiotic lactobacilli, and other bacterial species of digestive microflora are able to produce phytase (how cool is that?).
-Therefore, people with healthy intestinal flora will have an easier time digesting foods with phytic acid than those with unbalanced or unhealthy microflora.
-This is just another reason why gut health is so important to overall health.
+However, many types of probiotic bacteria can produce phytase and help break down phytic acid.
+Fermented foods high in probiotics have also been shown to help degrade phytic acid.
+Thus eating a diet high in fermented foods and beneficial probiotic bacteria should help you break down phytic acid.

-On a positive note, there is a way to decrease the phytates in nuts, seeds and grains so that you can still enjoy these delicious foods without the detrimental health effects.
-Evidence has shown that soaking nuts, grains and seeds for several hours, dehydrating them at very low temperatures and then roasting or cooking them eliminates a large portion of phytates.
+Additionally, you can decrease the phytic acid level in grains by soaking and dehydrating them.
+Evidence has shown that soaking grains and seeds for several hours, dehydrating them at very low temperatures, and then roasting or cooking them eliminates a large portion of phytates.
 Sprouting also activates phytase, thus reducing phytic acid even more.

 Sunflower Seeds